Martie Cordaro

-Martie Cordaro is the president for the Omaha Storm Chasers, the Triple-A affiliate of the Kansas City Royals, and Union Omaha.
+Martie Cordaro is an American baseball and soccer executive who is the team president of the Omaha Storm Chasers, the Triple-A affiliate of Major League Baseball’s Kansas City Royals, and USL League One professional soccer team Union Omaha.

 Early life and education

-Cordaro graduated from Louisiana Tech University with a Bachelor of Science degree in marketing, and served three seasons as director of marketing for his alma mater's baseball program.
+Cordaro is a 1991 graduate of Louisiana Tech University with a Bachelor of Science degree in marketing, and served three seasons as director of marketing for his alma mater's baseball program.
 At the same time, he also worked as general manager in the property management department for Today's Realty, Inc. In 1991, Cordaro graduated from Ruston High School in Louisiana.
-Cordaro played drums in several bands, most notably in high school and college with artists such as Robert Schneider, of Apples in Stereo and The Elephant 6 Recording Company.
-He primarily played in a band called Stonybridge and Pummel with Brad Belanger.Martie currently plays drums in Nebraska band, Strange Pleasures.
+Cordaro played drums in several bands, most notably in high school and college with artists such as Robert Schneider, of Apples in Stereo and The Elephant 6 Recording Company; and Jeff Mangum.
+He also primarily played in Stonybridge as well as Pummel with music industry leader, Brad Belanger.
+Martie currently plays drums in Nebraska band, Strange Pleasures.

 Early career

 Cordaro began his professional baseball career with the West Tenn Diamond Jaxx (Double-A, Chicago Cubs) of the Southern League as a group sales representative in 1999.
 He then would go on to spend two seasons as director of sales for the Birmingham Barons, the Double-A affiliate of the Chicago White Sox, before becoming general manager for the Southwest Michigan Devil Rays then the Single-A affiliate of the Tampa Bay Rays, for two years.